 Have I opened another terminology can of worms?

 TAKE ACTION: There are two important things to do.
-Firstly, be clear about the meanings of the basic performance management concepts, before you bother defining the terminology.
-Secondly, define the terminology you use in your business or organisation, write a glossary for everyone to refer to, and be consistent in how you use it.by
+Firstly, be clear about the meanings of the basic performance management concepts, before you bother defining a KPI or performance measurement terminology.
+Secondly, define the terminology you use in your business or organisation, write a glossary for everyone to refer to, and be consistent in how you use it.

 Connect with Stacey